awsdocs/amazon-workspaces-administration-guide/doc_source/migrate-workspaces.md

 1. Choose **Migrate WorkSpaces**\.

-   A new WorkSpace with a status of `PENDING` appears in the Amazon WorkSpaces console\.
+   A new WorkSpace with a status of `PENDING` appears in the Amazon Workspaces console\.
 When the migration is finished, the original WorkSpace is terminated, and the status of the new WorkSpace is set to `AVAILABLE`\.

 1. \(Optional\) To delete any custom bundles and images that you no longer need, see [Delete a Custom WorkSpaces Bundle or Image](delete_bundle.md)\.

 To migrate WorkSpaces through the AWS CLI, use the [migrate\-workspace](https://docs.aws.amazon.com/cli/latest/reference/workspaces/migrate-workspace.html) command\.
-To migrate WorkSpaces through the Amazon WorkSpaces API, see [MigrateWorkSpace](https://docs.aws.amazon.com/workspaces/latest/api/API_MigrateWorkspace.html) in the *Amazon WorkSpaces API Reference*\.
+To migrate WorkSpaces through the Amazon Workspaces API, see [MigrateWorkSpace](https://docs.aws.amazon.com/workspaces/latest/api/API_MigrateWorkspace.html) in the *Amazon Workspaces API Reference*\.